 Strengthening Exercises – this allows the muscles in the affected area to regain their full strength, a vital step towards full recovery.

-If you have any questions please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, and Oswego, NY.
+If you have any questions please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, Oswego, and Cicero, NY.
 We offer the newest diagnostic tools and technology to treat your foot and ankle needs.Read more about Foot Therapy for Sports Injuries

 Research has indicated that it is incredibly important to wear shoes that fit your feet correctly.
 This may be helpful in preventing unwanted foot conditions from developing that can include hammertoes, bunions, and blisters.
 There are several methods that can be implemented to obtain an accurate measurement.
 Your foot can be traced on a large piece of paper while wearing socks that are normally worn, along with a pair of shoes you typically wear.
 Brannock devices are typically found in shoe stores, and can be effective in determining the correct shoe size.
 When running shoes are purchased, it is important to ensure that there is adequate room for the toes to move freely in.
 Your feet may change size if weight is gained, or if a foot injury has occurred, which is why it’s beneficial to have a current measurement taken.
 If you would like to have a podiatrist properly measure your feet, it is suggested that you schedule an appointment.

 It is important to find shoes that fit you properly in order to avoid a variety of different foot problems.
 For more information about treatment, contact one of our podiatrists from Westside Podiatry Center, LLP.
 Our doctors will treat your foot and ankle needs.